00ff0000red/SIMD.ts/README.md

 const y = Float32x4.splat(5);
 x["+"](y); // probably Int32x4 [ 5, 5, 5, 5 ]
 ```
-This is because, if the second arguemnt is not of the same type, then it is coerced into a number.
+This is because, if the second argument is not of the same type, it is then coerced into a number.

-In that particular case, the entire object was coerced into number, (`NaN`), then casted to an int32 (`0`).
+In that particular case, the entire object was coerced into a number, (`NaN`), then cast to an int32 (`0`).

 Calling `.of` or `.from` with too many values, or too long of an iterator respectively, should throw an exception:
 ```ts